You’re here because you want to start email tracking, and you need to know the best email tracker for the job. Right?

 Tracking Email Opens Using Gmail Read Receipts

-You can also request a Gmail read receipt, but only if you have a work or school account (ie, G Suite).
+You can also request a Gmail read receipt, but only if you have a work or school account (ie, Google Workspace).
 The Gmail read receipt option is not available for users of the free version of Gmail.

 See our guide to Gmail read receipts for an overview on how to set them up.